w3f/Grants-Program/applications/Afloat.md

 ## Development Roadmap :nut_and_bolt:
 ### Overview
 - **Total Estimated Duration:** 13 weeks
 - **Full-Time Equivalent (FTE):**  2 FTE (across 5 contributors)
 - **Total Costs:** 46,200 USD

 #### Languages
-- All pallets and any associated backend services will be developed in Rust.
+- All pallets will be developed in Rust.
+- The custodial/persistence partner backend will be developed in Nodejs, with a slight possibility of porting it to Rust.
-- The front end will be Angular
+- The front end will be Angular, with a possibility that it will be migrated to Vuejs.

 ### Milestone 1 — User onboarding (set and verify identity with gatekeeper parameters) and slides.
 - **Estimated duration:** 5 weeks